Loading...

 Celerity is expression-oriented, multi-paradigm, and features optional type checking.
 Some notable features are pattern matching, first-class functions with closures, opt-in mutability, explicit yet terse error propagation, concurrency based on lightweight agents, and non-suspending garbage collection.

-Celerity can be installed as a .NET tool in two ways:
+Celerity can be installed as a in two ways:

 To install Celerity globally, run dotnet tool install celerity -g